I recently tested the Newpowa and Renogy 100W solar panels side by side.

 It is a bit pricier than most other 100 watt solar panels, but I think it’s worth it.

 Full review: Renogy 100 Watt Solar Panel Review

 The Newpowa 100W 12V solar panel is an affordable monocrystalline solar panel.
 It’s small and lightweight relative to similarly priced 100W panels.

 It lagged behind the Renogy in my power output test, but still output a respectable amount of power.
-Producing 500 watt hours in a 24-hour period is still good for a 100 watt panel.
+Producing 500 watt hours in a 24-hour period is still good for a 100 watt panel, which tend to average around 300 to 500 watt hours per day.
 Overall, I think it’s a decent value.

 Full review: Newpowa 100 Watt Solar Panel Review